obi-ontology/obi-ontology.org/docs/data-properties.md

 ## Suitable object properties

-It is straightforward to see an entity connected to a pertinent quality via `has quality`.
-But which object property should be used to connect an entity to other types of things?
+It is straightforward to see a material entity connected to a pertinent quality via `has quality`, but there are other object properties that connect a material entity to other types of things:

+- **More broadly, an information content entity (ICE) [`inheres in`](http://purl.obolibrary.org/obo/RO_0000052) material entity or material entity [`bearer of`](http://purl.obolibrary.org/obo/RO_0000053) ICE if the ICE is calculated from qualities of the material entity ????????**

-- thing [`denotes`](http://purl.obolibrary.org/obo/IAO_0000219) entity if the thing is a type of **identifier**, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616) or a NCIT [`identifier`](http://purl.obolibrary.org/obo/NCIT_C25364) for example.
+- Thing [`denotes`](http://purl.obolibrary.org/obo/IAO_0000219) material entity if the thing is a type of **identifier**, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616) or a NCIT [`identifier`](http://purl.obolibrary.org/obo/NCIT_C25364) for example.

-- thing [`location of`](http://purl.obolibrary.org/obo/RO_0001015) entity if thing is a geospatial reference.

-- thing [`inheres in`]() entity or [`bearer of`]() if ...???

-- datum [`is duration of`](http://purl.obolibrary.org/obo/IAO_0000413) entity if datum is a [`time measurement datum`](http://purl.obolibrary.org/obo/IAO_0000416) that is a duration of a process.
-This also inludes links to the [`date process started`](http://purl.obolibrary.org/obo/OBI_0002471) or `process end date` datetime of a process (in that case the duration about the reference calendar start to the given start or ending timepoint.)
+- Material entity [`located in`](http://purl.obolibrary.org/obo/RO_0001025) geospatial reference.
+Note the editor's note: "Most location relations will only hold at certain times, but this is difficult to specify in OWL."

 One can also use cardinality to specify more than one data property is allowed or required.
-Note that some OWL reasoning profiles don't work with cardinality.
+However, some OWL reasoning profiles don't work with cardinality.

-Now, back to the age example, it seems like we could supply various age measurements like so:
+Now, back to the age example, it seems we could supply various age measurements like so:

 <img src="/assets/images/docs/data_lee_object_property_ages.png">